rems-project/sail-x86-from-acl2/doc/SpecialCases.md

 *Patrick Taylor, pjht2, 26.06.20*

 Although much of the code is well structured, there do exist certain special cases and hacks which may at first cause confusion.
-This files is intended as an index - more information can be found in the comments in the relevant code files.
+This file is intended as an index - more information can be found in the comments in the relevant code files.

 Translation functions begin with `tr_`.